 There can’t be many feed manufacturers with as genuine an involvement in the market place as Baileys.
-With a Managing Director who runs his own Thoroughbred stud at one end of the spectrum and connections to breeders of Champion Native ponies at the other, we understand the challenges breeders face because we experience them ourselves!
+With a Chairman who runs his own Thoroughbred stud at one end of the spectrum and connections to breeders of Champion Native ponies at the other, we understand the challenges breeders face because we experience them ourselves!

 Which is why we’re so passionate about the feeds we produce and the support we continue to give to breeders; with a team of Nutritionists who have regular hands-on access to breeding stock, at all stages of production, you can trust them to know what they’re talking about.

 And that’s not the only support we give to British breeders; through our ongoing sponsorship of the British Breeding Futurity Young Horse Evaluations, we’re investing in sport horses for the future as this invaluable programme assesses performance potential in youngsters, from foals to three-year-olds, and offers advice on management and nutrition from top flight vets and our own Nutrition team.

 “We’re fortunate to have worked with leading studs over the past 25 years, developing feeding programmes that work.
 It’s very satisfying watching the great-grandchildren of the mares we started with, racing - and winning!”